genomeorganizer/fake-rdp/README.md

 `./fake_rdp.py`

 ## Fork
+- Added an email alert for each login attempt
 - Added wrapper shell script
-- Added service file
+- Added service file - recommended to run this as a service for continuous support
-- Added email support (requires addition of email.json)
+- Email support requires addition of email.json file.
+- Also recommend putting everything in a common run directory (/usr/local/bin/ would be good or a service account such as 'bot')